kediaharshit9/KeyDistributionCenter/readme.md

 We have implemented 3 roles here:
 ##### 1. KDC-server
 This acts as the center on which users register with their ID and Address.
-Each user also has aa unique master key shared with the server, which is used to generate a shared key between a specific user and the server.
+Each user also has aa unique master key shared with the server, which is used to generate a shared key between a specific user and the server. <br />
-Any registered user (say A) can query this KDC server to get the address and a session key of another registered user (say B) and some enrypted data which proves authenticity of user A to user B. Also a session key is generated to share data from A to B.
+Any registered user (say A) can query this KDC server to get the address and a session key of another registered user (say B) and some enrypted data which proves authenticity of user A to user B. Also a session key is generated to share data from A to B. <br />
 Example run:
 ```console
 $ python3 kdc.py -p 12345 -o out.txt -f pwd.txt